cnai-lab/qlatent/README.md

   mlm_pipeline = pipeline("fill-mask", device=device, model=p)
   mlm_pipeline.model_identifier = p
   ```
-13. Run the question on the split you'd want to inspect.
-If you'd like to inspect more than one split, you'll have to run each split individually:
+13. Run the question on the split you want to inspect.
+If you would like to inspect more than one split, you will have to run each split individually:
    ```
    # Run specific split (in this case - the split at index 0):
    Qs[0].run(mlm_pipeline)